Get the most from your kitchen design

 Spend some time getting inspired and looking at kitchen renovation images on the internet.
-When you find images of kitchens you like, print or save them.
-Think about what it is in the image that you like.
+When you find images of kitchens you like, print them out or save them to create yourself a lookbook of your favourite design elements.
+Think about what it is you like about each kitchen.
 Is it the colour of the cabinetry?
 The benchtop material?
-General colour scheme?
+The general colour scheme?
 Think about how they would look in your kitchen.
 Is it a light space that would suit bold or dark colours?
-Or maybe it’s a smaller space that needs smart cupboard design and light colours.
-Take lots of notes of everything you can think of and once you identify the things that are most important, you’ll be able to start looking at available materials.
+Or maybe it’s a smaller space that needs smart cupboard design and light colours?
+Make lots of notes of everything you can think of and once you identify the elements that are most important, you’ll be able to start looking at designs and materials.

 Tip: You can find a grid to help with laying out your kitchen measurements here.

-Take your clippings and notes into store and show the Mitre 10 kitchen consultant.
-With planning software, they can help create a visual render of your ideas to bring it to life.
+Take your clippings and notes in-store and show the Mitre 10 kitchen consultant.
+With planning software, they can help create a visual render of your preferences and bring your dream kitchen to life.
 You can try a few options together to see what you like.
+Our kitchen consultants can help you stitch your design ideas together and can also make recommendations for those elements you haven’t decided on yet.
 It’s a great idea to look at your renders while standing in your kitchen, before making any final decisions.
 Your Mitre 10 kitchen consultant can help you from design to completion so let them know when you are ready for the final step which is to order and get your kitchen installed.
 You can book a free kitchen consultation instore here.

 Tip: Get a builder in to view your kitchen and ideas early in the design process to point out any potential issues with compliance, installation and design.
 This can save a lot of tears and money further down the track.